Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 The model's recall (the % of all correct answers that were accurately found) was also better for low engagement tweets, but by a considerably higher margin - nearly two orders of magnitude.
 <br>
-This means that while the model was decent at guessing whether or not a tweet would be low engagement, it's actually much worse at catching high engagement ones than the overall weighted average would imply.
-It misclassified 92% of high engagement tweets.<br>
+This means that while the model was decent at guessing whether or not a tweet would be low engagement, it's actually much worse at catching high engagement ones than the overall weighted average would imply; It misclassified 92% of high engagement tweets.<br>

 ```python
 # let's do TFIDF next